mozilla/fxa/packages/fxa-support-panel/README.md

 Read-only access is enforced on the database by using a MySQL user restricted to the stored procedures needed to run the queries that fetch basic profile information.

+## Local Development

+In order to make API calls, the support panel needs a shared secret bearer token with the auth server.
+This can be done by setting the corresponding environment variables for each server to match to the same string value:
+- fxa-support-panel: `AUTH_SECRET_BEARER_TOKEN`
+- fxa-auth-server: `SUPPORT_PANEL_AUTH_SECRET_BEARER_TOKEN`

+Note: the default config for each server should already have this set up.

+The support panel can be viewed locally by going to `http://localhost:${port}/?uid=${uid}`, where:
+- `port` is the port as defined in `./pm2.config.js`
+- `uid` is a local FxA user ID

 ## Testing

 This package uses [Jest](https://mochajs.org/) to test its code.
 By default `yarn test` will test all files ending in `.spec.ts`.